 We will always try!
 Our groomers are skilled at developing a true, trusting relationship with the dogs they groom.
 Over time dogs are known to relax and go with the flow as they come to know what to expect and trust that they won’t be harmed during the process.

 In these situations, we send a second groomer initially to help the lead groomer manage the pet (this is an extra $30 charge).
 Over time, we often find that the dog behaves better and the second groomer is no longer required.

 In some cases, the dog will need a more foundational level of training and self-control before we are able to groom him.
 In this instance, we encourage you to work with our trainer to get your pet more comfortable with the process.
 Depending on what your pet needs help with, we can even bring the grooming van out for your training sessions to help!

 The first step is to get a program together that addresses his or her grooming anxiety.
 Building a relationship with the groomer will be a big help.
 Further training that includes daily brushing for long-haired dogs and behavior modification will make all the difference.

 This behavior is not unusual.
-The dog perceives a threat to himself and his (or her) owner and reacts quickly and strongly to get control of the situation.
+The dog perceives a threat to themself and their owner and reacts quickly and strongly to get control of the situation.
 Our trainers will work with you both to help the dog understand that you are in control of this (and all other) situations and he / she should look to you for direction.
 The program will include a number of exercises and milestones that will help you get past this type of reactivity.